SysKitTeam/docs-trace/licensing-and-activation/activation-faq.md

 ## How soon must I activate my product?
 SysKit Trace will not work without a valid product key.
 When downloading the tool you will be provided with an evaluation license that is valid for a limited amount of time.
-This license as the name suggests is for evaluation purposes only, and some limitations apply.
-Once the evaluation period is over you will need to acquire a proper license.
+This license, as the name suggests is for evaluation purposes only, and some limitations apply.
+Once the evaluation period is over you will need to acquire a proper license by buying the software.
 The default evaluation period is set to 14 days.
+In special circumstances SysKit can extend your evaluation period if a valid reason is provided.
 After the period expires, the application will stop working until it is activated with a new license.

 ## How do I activate my product?